 One more step: update applications

-Once you’ve used tour new installer to install Catalina on a Mac, it’s a good idea to update all your applications so that that are Catalina compatible.
-You can do this manually, from the App Store and by launching non-App Store apps and choosing check for updates, but that’s a long and tedious process.
+Once you’ve used your new installer to install Catalina on a Mac, it’s a good idea to update all your applications so that they are compatible with your new macOS.
+You can do this manually from the App Store and by launching non-App Store apps and choosing check for updates, but that’s a long and tedious process.
 It’s much quicker and easier to use the updates in CleanMyMac X. Here’s how you do it.

 - Select the Updater tool in the Applications section.